mradcliffe/docker-core-sprint/README.md

 ### 1. Get The Files

 * ResilioSync - Find the folder/directory that was downloaded and copy its contents to your Desktop.
-* USB Drive - Copy docker-core-sprint-RELEASE.zip and Docker installer related to your Operating System from the USB drive to your Desktop.
+* USB Drive - Copy docker-core-sprint-RELEASE.zip from the USB drive to your Desktop and extract it.

+<a name="extract-files"></a>
+### 2. Extract docker-core-sprint directory

+   1. Extract the docker-core-sprint-RELEASE.zip file to your Desktop.
+It is required to be within your user directory for Windows and MacOS users.

 <a name="install"></a>
-### 2. Install Docker and Other Requirements
+### 3. Install Docker and Other Requirements

 #### Windows (Docker for Windows)

 You should only use this option if you do **not** use VirtualBox because you will be unable to use VirtualBox with Hyper-V enabled.

+Find the Docker and dependency installers in the Windows directory of the extracted docker-core-sprint directory.

 * Run the "Docker for Windows Installer" to install Docker.
    * If your computer does not have Hyper-V support enabled, Docker will try to enable it and Windows will need to be restarted.
 * Run the "Git for Windows" 64-bit installer.
-* Run the "7z1801-x64.exe" 64-bit installer.

 #### Windows (Docker ToolBox)

+Find the Docker and dependency installers in the Windows directory of the extracted docker-core-sprint directory.

-* Run the "Docker ToolBox" installer.
+* Run the "Docker ToolBox" installer"

 #### MacOS

 * Open "Docker.dmg" file, and drag and drop the Docker application file to your Applications directory.
-* Run Docker.

 #### Linux